tyagidivyanshu3090/NoteBook/JavaScript/Udemy_Note/2. Fundamental- 02/Readme.md

 - Always place `'use strict';` at the top of your script or function.
 - Helps in writing better JavaScript code by making errors more explicit.

+# 📝 Commit 1: Function Declaration and expression

+- Function Declaration are hoisted where as Function Expression are not hoisted